Education

 Key Findings

-Chileans can expect to go through 16.2 years of education between the ages of 5 and 39, slightly less than the OECD average of 16.5 years.
-This level of education expectancy echoes Chile’s good performance in the educational attainment of its 25-34 year-old population.
+Australians can expect to go through 20.4 years of education between the ages of 5 and 39, more than the OECD average of 18 years and the highest level in the OECD.

 Indicators